 SECTION 2.
-All ordinances or parts of ordinances in conflict herewith are hereby repealed to the extent of such

-SECTION 3.
-This ordinance shall become effective on the fifth business day after adoption, unless otherwise provided pursuant to Section 4.03(d) of the City Charter of the City of Pensacola.
+All ordinances or parts of ordinances in conflict herewith are hereby repealed to the extent of such the fifth business day after adoption, unless otherwise provided pursuant to Section 4.03(d) of the City Charter of the City of Pensacola.